enfiskutensykkel/ssd-gpu-dma/README.md

 simple semantics and functions which a userspace program can use to control or manage one or more NVMe disk controllers.

-The library is in essence similar to [SPDK], in that it moves driver code to userspace and relies on hardware polling rather than being interrupt driven.
+The API is in essence similar to [SPDK], in that it moves driver code to userspace and relies on hardware polling rather than being interrupt driven.
 By mapping userspace memory directly, `libnvm` eliminates the cost of context switching into kernel space and enables zero-copy access from userspace.